matanui159/m84x/README.md

 ## Building the Project
 ### M84X
 Sorry I didn't provide any build files, the IDE I use doesn't use them.
-However, it should work find with any compiler.
+However, it should work fine with any compiler.
 I used C++11, and it has been tested with MinGW-W64.
 It requires SFML Graphics, Window and System.

 ### SNAK
 Once M84X has been compiled, just run `m84x ao snake.asm snake.bin` to compile SNAK.

 ## How to use the M84X software
 The way the program handles flags is a bit weird.
-The first argument is a list of flags where each flag is a letter that are not preceded by anything.
+The first argument is a list of flags where each flag is a letter that is not preceded by anything.
 Then any flag that requires extra arguments will read the remaining arguments in order.
 For example, if you ran:
 ```
 m84x ao snake.asm snake.bin
 ```